nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.2 Adding a task: `add`

 Add a task to the task list.
+The tags for the command can be input in any order.

 ![add_command](images/addCommand.jpeg)